-The separation of the capital of BancoPosta Ring-Fenced Capital from Poste Italiane's remaining capital - with Poste Italiane continuing to remain a unitary entity that has a corporate status whereby responsibilities are incumbent upon the governing bodies of Poste Italiane itself - has effects at legal and equity level, as well as on its organisational, managerial, and control structure.
-BancoPosta Ring-fenced Capital is consequently able to meet the obligations of keeping an appropriate level of capitalisation to cover risk, as well as to operate in keeping with relevant regulations, including Supervisory Provisions.
+The separation of the capital of BancoPosta Ring-Fenced Capital from Poste Italiane's remaining capital - with Poste Italiane continuing to remain a unitary entity that has a corporate status whereby responsibilities are incumbent upon the governing bodies of Poste Italiane itself - has effects at legal and equity level, as well as on its organizational, managerial, and control structure.
+BancoPosta Ring-fenced Capital is consequently able to meet the obligations of keeping an appropriate level of capitalization to cover risk, as well as to operate in keeping with relevant regulations, including Supervisory Provisions.
 The assets and legal relationships transferred to BancoPosta Ring-fenced Capital are allocated to the unit exclusively by Poste Italiane, without any contribution by third parties.

-The rules for organising, managing and controlling how BancoPosta Ring-fenced Capital operates are contained in the ad hoc "BancoPosta Ring-Fenced Capital Regulations", which were approved at the same extraordinary Shareholders' Meeting on 14 April 2011.
-These rules were more recently amended by the Shareholders' Meeting in extraordinary session on 31 July 2015 and ultimately on 29 May 2018, and may be viewed on the Company's website (www.posteitaliane.it).
+The rules for organizing, managing and controlling how BancoPosta Ring-fenced Capital operates are contained in the ad hoc "BancoPosta Ring-fenced Capital Regulations", which were approved at the same extraordinary Shareholders' Meeting on April 14, 2011.
+These regulations were more recently amended by the extraordinary Shareholders' Meeting on July 31, 2015 and ultimately on May 29, 2018, and may be consulted on the Company's website (www.posteitaliane.it).